jwijffels/udpipe-spacy-comparison/README.md

 - udpipe was trained on UD_English while spacy was trained on OntoNotes which is a different treebank than the udpipe model which makes comparison tricky
 - spacy does not return morphological features + it seems that dependency relationships do not follow the same format as universaldependencies.org giving probably false evaluation metrics on UAS and LAS
+- This all indicates that probably only the metrics on upos and xpos are relevant for comparison

 ## udpipe